MicrosoftDocs/powerbi-docs/articles/powerbi-service-add-a-filter-to-a-report.md

 4. Select the values you want to filter (see [How to use report filters](powerbi-service-how-to-use-a-report-filter.md)).

-The visualizations on the active page, and on all pages in the report, changes to reflect the new filter.
+The visuals on the active page, and on all pages in the report, changes to reflect the new filter.
 If you save your report with the filter, report readers can interact with the filter in Reading View, selecting or clearing values.

 ##  Troubleshooting